Popular Links

 Cried with a loud voice - This cry was likened unto a lion that roareth.
 A lion’s roar is powerful and very loud, but can also be heard for quite a distance.

-I was about to write...seal up those things - It is obvious that John understood those things that were uttered for he was about to write them down.
+I was about to write - It is obvious that John understood those things that were uttered for he was about to write them down.
 But before he could, a voice from heaven told him to seal up the things that the thunders uttered and do not write them.
-God, in His wisdom, has withheld them from our understanding; it has not been revealed to us what they are.
+God in His wisdom has withheld them from our understanding; it has not been revealed to us what they are.
+The present passage indicates that John recorded the visions of the Revelation as they were shown him and not at a later date.

 Revelation 10:5-6 “And the angel which I saw stand upon the sea and upon the earth lifted up his hand to heaven, 6 And sware by him that liveth for ever and ever, who created heaven, and the things that therein are, and the earth, and the things that therein are, and the sea, and the things which are therein, that there should be time no longer:”

 Lifted up his hand to heaven - As it is in our day so it was in ancient times, that the lifting up of the hand was a gesture characteristic of the utterance of an oath.
-(Genesis 14:21-23)
+(Genesis 14:21-23; Deuteronomy 32:40; Ezekiel 20:15; Daniel 12:7)

-Swear by him that liveth forever and ever, who created... - Here the angel, who is Christ swears by the one that lives for ever and ever, but also by the one that created all things.
+6. Swear by him that liveth forever and ever - Here the angel swears by the one that lives for ever and ever, but also by the one that created all things.
 The one that made all things is Christ, (John 1:1-3, 14) and thus also keepeth truth for ever.
-(Psalms 146:6) Christ swears by Himself for there is no greater that He can swear by.
+(Psalms 146:6) The angel swears by Christ for there is no greater that He can swear by.
 (Hebrews 6:13) This shows the importance of the truth in this chapter.

-Time no longer - What is this time no longer?
-Is it literal time, that is, time as calculated by the world today, should end and eternity start; or is it referring to probationary time of when the day will come when salvation’s door closes forevermore?
+Time no longer - Greek chronos ouketi estai, “time no more shall be.”
+What is this time no longer?
+Is it literal time, that is, time as calculated by the world today, should end and eternity start; or is it referring to probationary time of when the day will come when salvation's door closes forevermore?
 Is it symbolic time of where a day represents a year?
+This cryptic declaration has been variously interpreted.
+Many expositors have understood it to mark the end of time as such, and the beginning of eternity.
+Others have taken the word “time” in the sense of the time that elapses before the final events of history, and so have translated, “there shall be no more delay.”

 We find that the answer is none of the above mentioned.
 The reasons for this are as follows;